 The airport is also served by air cargo carriers FedEx, UPS and DHL shipping approximately 20,000 tons of cargo annually.

 The Eastern Iowa Airport is an asset and benefit to our business community, see how in this short video.
 Learn more about CID's air service formula for attracting and retaining air service in the area here.

 Available Buildings, Land & Certified Sites

 The Economic Alliance offers an integrated, innovative, “one-stop shop” for site selection consultants or companies researching expansion or relocation options.
 As available sites and buildings change constantly, the Economic Alliance utilizes Location One Information System (LOIS), an online data database of listings for available commercial and industrial properties, to help you determine the best option for success.
-If you are a realtor or property owner that wants to add a listing within the Cedar Rapids MSA to LOIS, click either the building form or site/land form.

 Iowa's first certified Super Park and Mega Park were announced in 2016.